Ampersand-ASL/amp-server/docs/user.md

 A public-key encryption method is used to authenticate inbound calls.

 Ampersand uses Ed25519 key-pairs for authentication.
 Ed25519 is a highly secure, fast, and modern public-key digital signature scheme that is based on elliptic curve cryptography.
 Importantly, the keys are reasonably short (64 characters) which makes setup easy.
+The Ed25519 cryptographic algorithms are well suited to compute/memory-constrained microcontroller implementations.

 **NOTE: At the moment this mechanism is only useful for Ampersand-to-Ampersand calls.**